Jordy-Noel/Documentation/X++/Batch.md

             ```c#
             batchFieldControl += eventhandler(batchFieldControl.OnValidated)
             ```
+        - The onLookup method syntax can be copied from any form control.
 - canRunInNewSession
     - Method that defines wether we start a new session to execute the batch logig.
         - set to -> 'return false'